colony00/todo-list/README.md

 1. Project of TODO
 2. Name
 3. Descripton of what needs to be done
-4. Time of creation
+4. Due Date
+5. Priority - HiGH, MEDIUM or LOW
-5. Checkmark of completion
+6. Checkmark of completion

 ## TODO's 😋